Arjun-G-04/delta-project/README.md

 # Delta Project

-This is my Delta project for inductions 2023.
-This is a web app for finding new roomates during first year hostel allotment as well as for second year re-allotment.
+This is my project for Delta Inductions 2023.
+This is a web app for finding new roommates during first year hostel allotment as well as for second year re-allotment.

 ## NITT Hostel